* Safe havens extend gains as Mideast tensions rise

 “I think markets are going to remain pretty nervous on potential Iranian retaliation and what Trump might do next,” said National Australia Bank’s head of FX strategy, Ray Attrill.

-The yen, regarded as a haven in times of market turmoil by virtue of Japan’s status as the world’s biggest creditor, rose 0.3% to 107.82 per dollar early in Asian trade, its strongest since October 2019.
+The yen, regarded as a haven in times of market turmoil by virtue of Japan’s status as the world’s biggest creditor, rose as much as 0.3% to 107.82 per dollar early in Asian trade, its strongest since October 2019.

 “It’s a wait-and-see but it’s very tense,” said Sean MacLean, research strategist at Pepperstone, a brokerage in Melbourne.

-The dollar gained against riskier currencies such as the Aussie and the kiwi.
-Against a basket of currencies the greenback steadied at 96.827.
+The dollar crept higher against riskier currencies such as the Aussie and the kiwi.
+Against a basket of currencies the greenback steadied at 96.852.

 The moves extended a flight to safety that began on Friday, after Iranian Major-General Qassem Soleimani was killed on Friday in a U.S. drone strike on his convoy at Baghdad airport.

-The attack carried U.S.-Iranian hostilities into uncharted waters and stoked concern about a major conflagration.
+The attack took U.S.-Iranian hostilities into uncharted territory, stoking fears of a major conflagration.

-The Australian dollar/yen pair - a gauge of risk sentiment because the Aussie is a trade-exposed, export-oriented currency compared with the yen’s safety status, has been the biggest mover, with the yen rising 1.3% since Friday.
+The Australian dollar/yen pair - a gauge of risk sentiment because the Aussie is an export-oriented currency compared with the yen’s safety status, has been among the biggest movers, with the yen rising 1.1% since Friday.

 U.S. Secretary of State Mike Pompeo said Washington would target any Iranian decision-makers it chose if there were further attacks on U.S. interests by Iranian forces or their proxies.